Hoka is one of many shoe brands that manufactures overseas (Photo: NurPhoto / Getty Images)

 Prices are already on the rise.
 On April 16, bike brand Specialized that it will add a 10 percent surcharge for the new Turbo Levo 4 e-bike starting on May 1.
 On April 17, saying it was also raising prices.

 Brands that over-ordered product during the pandemic in anticipation of high demand and finally sold through the surplus inventory aren鈥檛 necessarily excited to fill their shelves again.
-But if they don鈥檛 expedite inventory from abroad, they may be left empty handed.
+But if they don鈥檛 expedite inventory from abroad, they may be left empty-handed.

 As of right now, Gloria Hwang, founder and CEO of helmet maker Thousand, told factory partners to hold off making two entirely new products: a helmet and a bike lock.
 She says they鈥檝e rarely raised prices in their decade in business but have few options at the current tariff rate, which, for Thousand, ranges between 30 percent and 60 percent.

-When Hwang spoke to us on April 7, a shipping container of Thousand products was on the water, set to arrive at a U.S. port.
+At the time, a shipping container of Thousand products was on the water, set to arrive at a U.S. port.
 Had the U.S. not delayed the reciprocal tariffs two days later, she would have had to pay an extra six figures in duties that she had not forecasted, she said.

 Those costs have the potential to ruin her business.